dnsimple/dnsimple-support/content/articles/premium-domains.markdown

 ## What about renewals?

 Renewing a premium domain can vary in in cost.
 It could be the same as a typical renewal or as much as a new registration.
-The pricing for this is up to the registry and registrar and out of our control.
+The minimum pricing for this is determined by the registry.

 If you have any other questions about premium domains [you can contact us](https://dnsimple.com/contact).